How Many Calories Are in Thai Bubble Tea? 5 Key Factors That Influence Its Calorie Count

 Is boba Thai tea healthy?

 Boba Thai tea isn't inherently unhealthy, but it depends on ingredients and portion size.
 A standard serving contains high sugar (40-50g) and calories (350-450).
-Choosing almond milk, reducing sugar to 50%, or using grass jelly instead of tapioca pearls can make your Bobalicious drink lighter without sacrificing authentic flavor.
+Choosing almond milk, reducing sugar to 50%, or using grass jelly instead of tapioca pearls can make your drink lighter without sacrificing authentic flavor.

 What's special about Thai milk tea?